ConanBacterium/BCThesis/weeklymeetings.md

 * [7th March 2023 (progress as of 7th March, pre weekly-meetings)](#march-7th)

 ### April 11th
 Changed project I'm replicating to this one https://arxiv.org/pdf/1802.00752.pdf#page=8&zoom=100,180,801.
+The data is the ICIAR2018 dataset, but using the .tif files and not the WSI.
+There are 100 imgs pr class (4 classes, 2 healthy 2 not).
+Heavy color augmentation is used (because H/E stain) and random crops of 2 sizes are extracted and encoded with 3 pretrained CNNs.
+The encodings are then used for input in a gradient boosted tree classifier.

 Only using 1 encoder though, EfficientNet, for computation time.

-I make their data greyscale to make it look like mine, and I only do brightness augmentations.
+I make their data greyscale to make it look like mine, and I only do brightness augmentations since it doesn't make sense to do their H/E stain color augmentation on greyscale images.
 I saved the encodings for 15 brightness augmentations and now just need to train model on it.

 Changed annotation process for FungAI (again).
 This time it's going fast because I annotate it myself.